froukje/datamapu/content/posts/ml_concepts/loss_functions.md

 **Log-Cosh-Loss**

 The Log-Cosh-Loss is very similar to the Huber loss.
 It also combines the advantages of both MSE and MAE.
-From the formula this is not as obvious as for the Huber Loss, but it can be shown, that the Logcosh approximates a quadratic function, when the independent variable goes to zero and a linear function, when it goes to infinity [1].
+From the formula, this is not as obvious as for the Huber loss, but it can be shown, that the Logcosh approximates a quadratic function when the independent variable goes to zero and a linear function when it goes to infinity [1].

 $$L(y, \hat{y}) = \sum_{i=1}^N \log (\cosh (\hat{y}_i - y_i))$$